-10. Facilitate communication to the corporation and to the community
+11. Facilitate communication to the corporation and to the community

 - a.
 Communication of performance - b.
 Continue to enhance energy conservation culture - c.
-Communication to Developers/Builders for new construction a.
-The Electricity Act
+Communication to Developers/Builders for new construction

 Timing: Items (a) and (b) are ongoing.
-Develop a communication plan to communicate results to other local groups (2019-2020).
+Develop a communication plan to communicate results to other local groups (2019-2021).